fox-techniques/irene-sankey/docs/installation.md

     pip install irene-sankey=="1.*" # (1)!
     ```

-    1. Irene-Sankey uses [semantic versioning].
+    1. IRENE-Sankey uses [semantic versioning].

         This will make sure that you don't accidentally [upgrade to the next
         major version], which may include breaking changes that silently corrupt